wwt/meraki_collection/roles/configure_meraki_mx/README.md

 ## Using this Role

-To use this role, you will need to have a variable named `meraki_mx_configuration` that adheres to the following argument spec:
+To use this role, you will need to provide `auth_key` and have a variable named `meraki_mx_configuration` that adheres to the following argument spec:

 ![Argument Spec](../../assets/configure_meraki_mx.svg)